Attempting to find this curry makes sense, especially as Wembley is home to many different cultures, particularly from the Indian subcontinent.

 Well, it’s to do with the bacteria in the gut that break down the foods we eat.
 Individuals do not inherently have a better disposition over another to a particular type of food by default.

-This is how you survive the heat – by persevering with it.
+By slowly “educating” your gut, you survive the heat – by persevering with it.

 There’s another related point that’s also useful to know.